rvpout/optical_Tachometer/README.md

 # Optical Tachometer with LCD-display
-ATMega 4809-based optical tachometer.
-Uses LED and PHOTORESISTOR to detect a plastic blade that's ran by 5.5V from the board.
-Counts rounds per minute of the blade and displays it on 16x2 LCD screen which is connected to board.
+ATMega 4809-based optical tachometer uses a LED and a PHOTORESISTOR to detect a plastic blade that's run by a 5.5V DC-motor from the board.
+It counts rounds per minute of the blade and displays it on 16x2 LCD screen, which is connected to the board.
 Board information:
 https://www.microchip.com/DevelopmentTools/ProductDetails/DM320115